In this post, I offer some tips and processes to kick-off your international link building campaign.

 Why you need to up your game for international link building

-The bottom line is that link building is essential.
+The bottom line is that link building is essential for SEO.
 Whether you’re planning and undertaking local or international SEO, backlinks remain an important Google ranking signal.
 However, building links to your international content can be a challenge when you the take the following into consideration:

 - The competition could be much hotter